 City – our cases of positive (overall) and active (currently) are reported in the updates Monday – Friday.
 Individuals who live in Hays County, even if they have an address that does not seem to be in the county, are counted in those totals, (e.g., some people live in Hays but have an Austin address).
 Health departments around the region work together to properly identify cases so they can be accurately reported to the appropriate county.
 If someone got tested in another county but resides in Hays County, that individual is counted in Hays County.

-The Hays County Local Health Department contacts and follows up with every person who tests positive for COVID-19 to ensure they, or other household contacts, are not still contagious before moving them into the “Recovered” category.
-Other larger counties around Central Texas will count someone as “Recovered” three weeks after they test positive without ever making direct contact with that person.
+The Hays County Local Health Department now clears positive cases as recovered after 21 days.
+In the earlier months of the pandemic, health department staff contacted and followed up with every person who tested positive for COVID-19 to ensure they, or other household contacts, were not still contagious before moving them into the “Recovered” category.
+To be more in synch with how other counties around Central Texas count someone as “Recovered”, the team implemented the protocol to clear individuals three weeks after they test positive .

 Tests results – Hays County has only reported positive cases from nasal or cheek swabs, not from antibody tests.
 We do not combine the totals for the different types of tests.

 Find a host of information about COVID-19 and the County’s response to it on our website:

 # # #